oracle-livelabs/multicloud/weblogic-toolkit-ui/introduction/introduction.md

 ### About Product/Technology

-The WebLogic Kubernetes Toolkit (WKT) is a collection of open source tools that help you provision WebLogic-based applications to run in Linux containers on a Kubernetes cluster.
+The WebLogic Kubernetes Toolkit (WKT) is a collection of open-source tools that help you provision WebLogic-based applications to run in Linux containers on a Kubernetes cluster.
 WKT includes the following tools:<br>

 * [WebLogic Deploy Tooling (WDT)](https://github.com/oracle/weblogic-deploy-tooling) - A set of single-purpose, lifecycle tools that operate off of a single metadata model representation of a WebLogic domain.
 * [WebLogic Image Tool (WIT)](https://github.com/oracle/weblogic-image-tool) - A tool for creating Linux container images for running WebLogic domains.